BadWolf42/plugin-brother/docs/en_US/index.md

 # Contributions

 This plugin is opened for contributions and even encouraged!
-Please submit your pull requests for improvements/fixes on <a href="https://github.com/hugoKs3/plugin-brother" target="_blank">Github</a>
+Please submit your pull requests for improvements/fixes on <a href="https://github.com/badwolf42/plugin-brother" target="_blank">Github</a>

 # Credits

 This plugin relies on the work done by:
+- [hugoKs3](https://github.com/hugoKs3) for creating this plugin in February 2022 and maintaining it since January 2023
 - [bieniu](https://github.com/bieniu) through his Python package to connect to Brother: [brother](https://github.com/bieniu/brother)

 # Disclaimer